Delivering best-in-class care is naturally a collaborative endeavor.

 Prioritizing EQ also has a tangible impact on the product development and engineering lifecycle.
 As a company, we're able to have tough discussions without ever crossing any lines, and are able to "disagree and commit" without any resentment.
 It also contributes to our blameless culture, where wins are celebrated as a group and misses are never any individual person's fault.

-Those based in the U.S. align (loosely) around a 10 am to 5 pm Pacific Time working schedule and most (if not all) engineers take weekends as a time to unplug and recharge.
-We have a lot of folks at Curai who have worked at a variety of companies of different stages and sizes, and all of them agree: work/life balance at Curai is really good.
-Like, really really good.
 There are many reasons for this, but one forcing function is what we call "stage of life diversity" – some of our team members are fresh out of college while others have two kids in college, so as a team we are very respectful of coworkers' boundaries and commitments outside of work.
 Many of our team members have time-intensive hobbies that they are immensely passionate about, too, which we love!
 We think that being able to be your full self outside of work allows you to bring your best self to work.
+Those based in the U.S. align (loosely) around a 10 am to 5 pm Pacific Time working schedule and almost all engineers take weekends as a time to unplug and recharge.

 We are product-driven at Curai because patient care comes first.